 A note about vacations: While students may stay in the dorms during the Christmas break which runs from mid-December to early January on campus housing is NOT included during the Easter break and students are expected to vacate their rooms.
 Students must arrange to store their personal belongings with a local storage company during the Easter break.

-Students attending Keele will be charged for 16 credits of in-state tuition, academic fees AND the cost of an on-campus dorm room.
-Students will pay for food once in the UK.
+Students attending Keele will be charged for 16 credits of in-state tuition, plus academic fees.
+Student will pay on-campus dorm room fees directly to Keele, and will be responsible for their own meals.

 If you are studying in the UK for 6 months or less you do not need a student visa.
 Visas are a MUST for students studying in the UK for the full academic year.